piyusgit/Flight-widget-Js/README.md

 # Flight-widget-Js
-Here Created a filght-widget using pure Javascript.
+Here Created a filght-widget using a pure Javascript.